4 Expensive-Looking Colours Even Minimalists Will Want to Wear

 Up next, Best Wardrobes in Britain: Davina Wedderburn

-Florrie embarked on her fashion journey while studying French and History at university.
-Whilst studying in Aix-en-Provence, she began to write her dissertation on the history of fashion and the influence of Haute Couture, and landed her first role at Harper’s Bazaar.
+Florrie embarked on her fashion journey whilst studying in Aix-en-Provence, she began to write her dissertation on the history of fashion and landed her first role at Harper’s Bazaar.
 Following this, she interned for various publications including Elle, Grazia and Marie Claire before joining the fashion team at Conde Nast Traveller.
 There, she contributed to international photoshoots, styled pages and covers, and produced engaging digital content.
+Over eight years of fashion industry experience, Florrie has honed her skills from styling e-commerce photoshoots to personal shopping.
+Florrie first joined Who What Wear UK as a freelancer before becoming the Commerce Writer.
+Now, as the Shopping Editor, she monitors current trends, new-in styles, wardrobe heroes and how best to style them.

 -